 The exact settings used for the shot above – Shutter speed, i.e., S – 10s, Aperture, i.e., f/36, & ISO – 100, ND8 & Circular Polariser Filters

-In this case, I had used an ND8.
+In this case, I used an ND8.
 It allowed me to reduce the Shutter Speed + a Polariser.
-It had helped me to decrease the shutter speed by 2-3 stops.
-And enhancing the colors in the scene.
+It helped me decrease the shutter speed by 2-3 stops.
+And it enhanced the colors in the scene.

 I will be concluding this in a step by step process now –